Pierre van Moerbeke

+Pierre van Moerbeke (born 1 October 1944 in Leuven, Belgium) is a retired Belgian mathematician.
+He studies non-linear differential equations and partial differential equations, with soliton behavior.
+The Volterra lattice, also called the Kac-van Moerbeke lattice, is named for him.

+Education and career

-Pierre van Moerbeke (born 1 October 1944 in Leuven, Belgium) is a Belgian mathematician.
-He studied mathematics at the Catholic University of Leuven, where he received his degree in 1966.
+Van Moerbeke studied mathematics at the Catholic University of Leuven, where he received his degree in 1966.
 He then obtained a PhD in mathematics at Rockefeller University, New York City (1972).
-He is a professor of mathematics at Brandeis University (United States) and the UCL.
-He studies non-linear differential equations and partial differential equations, with soliton behavior.
-In 1988, he was awarded the Francqui Prize on Exact Sciences.
+Formerly a professor of mathematics at Brandeis University (United States) and the Catholic University of Leuven, he has retired to become a professor emeritus at Brandeis.